 - Aid them in assessing progress toward learning goals.

 - Give developmental feedback.

 - Have conversations about what they’re learning from their experiences.

 It’s also worth helping direct reports connect with others who can support their learning and development, including coaches, experts, and peer mentors.

 Learning from experience is the No. 1 way people develop the skills, behaviors, and perspectives they need to be effective at work.

 Sure, your employees need to own their learning and their career path.
 But your ability to cultivate talent can have a great impact on them — as well as on your own reputation and effectiveness as a leader.

-Want some specific ideas about experience-driven development for yourself or your direct reports?
-Developmental Assignments: Creating Learning Experiences Without Changing Jobs is a practical resource to learn more.
+For more specific ideas about experience-driven development for yourself or your direct reports, check out Developmental Assignments: Creating Learning Experiences Without Changing Jobs.